Self-Guided Tour Sign #16 – Electricity for Dunsmuir

 By the 1880s, the Pelton Water Wheel Company (based in San Francisco) began selling Pelton Water Wheels to businesses to generate electricity, and at the height of its popularity, the company had sold over 11,000 Pelton Water Wheels in the United States.

-After a number of years, it became clear that demand for electricity in Dunsmuir (and elsewhere in Siskiyou County) was increasing past the ability of a local Pelton Water Wheel to generate enough electricity.
-By 1902, Dunsmuir's Pelton Water Wheel was retired, and Dunsmuir and the Resort began receiving electricity from the Siskiyou Electric Power Company--which in 1912 merged into the California-Oregon Power Company, better known as "Copco".
+After a number of years, it became clear that demand for electricity in Dunsmuir (and elsewhere in Siskiyou County) was increasing past the ability of local providers to generate enough electricity.

-Copco greatly expanded its ability to generate electricity, for example by building dams, and expanded the inter-city electric lines carrying this electricity.
-By about 1915, Copco built the first substation here, on the property of the Upper Soda Springs Resort, to handle the electricity for Dunsmuir.
+Copco greatly expanded its ability to generate electricity, for example by building dams on the Klamath River.
+By about 1915, Copco built the first substation here on the property of the Upper Soda Springs Resort, to handle the electricity for Dunsmuir.
+By 1918, Copco had extended its power lines south down the Sacramento River Canyon to the copper mining town of Kennett (now under the waters of Lake Shasta).
+In Kennett, Copco was able to connect its power lines to the larger regional electric grid of the Pacific Gas and Electric Company (better known as "PG&E").

 In 1961, Copco was purchased by Pacific Power and Light, based in Portland, Oregon--which continued to operate Dunsmuir's electricity under the name "Copco"; however, the name "Copco" was eventually retired and Dunsmuir's electric company is now known by the new name of the parent company, "PacifiCorp".